Heron Meaning: Stillness, Balance, and the Art of Quiet Presence

 Choose Calm With Intention

-The heron reminds us that stillness is not passive — it’s a choice.
+The heron reminds us that stillness is not passive — it’s intentional.